MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 The liquidator can freely choose between two fallback liquidation modes for the debt exceeding the funds in the Stability Pool:

-1. Just-in-time (JIT) liquidation: the liquidator sends an amount of USND corresponding to the (remaining) debt in exchange for 105% of its nominal value in ETH.
+1. Just-in-time (JIT) liquidation: the liquidator sends an amount of MUST corresponding to the (remaining) debt in exchange for 105% of its nominal value in the collateral asset.
 2. Redistribution: the liquidator triggers a redistribution, through which the Trove's entire debt and collateral is redistributed to all fellow borrowers of the respective collateral market, in proportion to their own collateral amounts.
 Thus, the respective borrowers will receive a share of the liquidated collateral and see their debts increase proportionally.

 ### Shutdown Borrow Markets
-The system may shut down borrow markets whose total collateralization ratio (TCR) falls below 110% (for ETH) or 120% (for wstETH and rETH).
-The shutdown is performed by incentivizing redemptions against the respective collateral (see [this](https://liquity.gitbook.io/v2-whitepaper/liquity-v2-whitepaper/functionality-and-use-cases#c9aukpugrj32) for more details)
+The system may shut down borrow markets whose total collateralization ratio (TCR) falls below the minimum threshold for each collateral type (110% for WETH, 120% for tBTC/stATOM, 140% for SAGA).
+The shutdown is performed by incentivizing redemptions against the respective collateral.